 For all ACL2s functions we consider, we specify the semantics of the functions only in the case that the signature of the function is satisfied, i.e., only for expressions.
-If the input contract is violated, then we say that a contract violation has occurred and the function does not evaluate to anything; hence, it does not return a result.
-For example, as we have seen (if 1 3 4) is not an expression.
-If you try to evaluate it you will get an error message indicating that a contract violation has occurred.
+For example, as we have seen (if t nil) is not an expression.
+If you try to evaluate it you will get an error message indicating that if requires three arguments.